talwat/datagen/README.md

 ## Use
 There are two ways to use datagen commands.

-1. You can launch the .exe file from the explorer to access a very limited version of the windows cmd with only the datagen commands.
+1. You can launch the .exe file from the explorer to access a very limited version of the Windows CLI with only the datagen commands.

 2. You can use `datagen <command>` in the normal command prompt for easy access. **ONLY WORKS ON WINDOWS FOR NOW**